gquintard/vmod-reqwest/README.md

 }
 ```

-### Using a probe to one backend to determine another's health
+### Backend: Using a probe to one backend to determine another's health

 ``` vcl
 import reqwest;